Colorado Mesa University: Mesa College (1937–1988)

-After a brief stint being known as Mesa County Junior College, the school was renamed to Mesa College in 1940.
+After brief stints being known as Grand Junction State Junior College, Mesa County Junior College, and Mesa Junior College, the school was renamed to Mesa College in 1940.
 By this time, enrollment had increased to nearly 300 students.
 The school's selection of community college programs continued to increase as well, with enrollment surpassing 1,000 students in 1961, and a vocational school being added in 1967.
+In 1962, Rangely College was opened in the town of Rangely as an extension of Mesa College, with the goal of expanding higher education access to Colorado's northwest corner.
+Rangely College became an independent institution in 1970, and in 1974, adopted its current name of Colorado Northwestern Community College.

 In 1972, Governor John Arthur Love signed Senate Bill 16 authorizing Mesa College to begin offering bachelor's degrees, effective fall 1974.
-Due to this expansion of programs, by 1979, enrollment had increased to 3,891 students, nearly tripling since 1963.
+Due to this expansion of programs, by 1979, enrollment had increased to 3,891 students, having nearly tripled within 15 years.

 Mesa State College (1988–2011)

 In 1988, the school was renamed Mesa State College, as it began transitioning from a junior college into a four-year state college.
 In 1994, the Colorado legislature authorized Mesa State College to begin offering select graduate programs, as the need for higher education in western Colorado began to increase.
 In 1996, Mesa State began offering its first graduate program, a Master of Business Administration (MBA) program.
-With the addition of this program, Mesa State College became the only four-year institution in Colorado to offer a full range of undergraduate degrees (technical certificates, associate's degrees, and bachelor's degrees) along with graduate programs.
+With the addition of this program, Mesa State College became the only four-year institution in Colorado to offer a full range of undergraduate degrees (technical certificates, associate degrees, and bachelor's degrees) along with graduate programs.

 Prior to 2003, all four of Colorado's state colleges (Adams State College, Mesa State College, Metropolitan State College of Denver, and Western State College of Colorado) were governed under a single governing board, the Consortium of State Colleges in Colorado.
 However, in 2003, the CSCC was abolished; each school was granted its own governing board, and the Colorado General Assembly assigned Mesa State to be the designated higher education provider for 14 counties in western Colorado: Delta, Eagle, Garfield, Grand, Jackson, Mesa, Moffat, Montrose, Ouray, Pitkin, Rio Blanco, Routt, San Miguel, and Summit counties.
 In 2005, the school officially opened Western Colorado Community College (now known as CMU Tech), which would serve as the school's two-year, open admission division.